Leier Family Chart

 In October of 1942, when he was 29 years old, Bill enlisted in the Army Reserve Signal Corps.
-According to his military documents, he was 5 feet 10 inches tall, weighed 153 pounds, had a 31-inch waist, medium frame, brown hair and eyes, and a dark complexion.
+According to his military documents, he was now only 5 feet 10 inches tall, weighed 153 pounds, had a 31-inch waist, medium frame, brown hair and eyes, and a dark complexion.
 Another source says his eyes were green.
 He was single and had no dependents.

 He was also suffering from a condition called “dorsal kyphosis” or curvature of the spine.
 This might explain the difference in height from two years ago.
 One can only conjecture that, in 1942, the Army was enlisting anyone who could walk into the recruitment office.

 His immediate assignment after basic training was with a medical detachment.
 In any case, he lasted only 14 months in the service, long enough to earn an honorable disability discharge due to his worsening physical condition.
 He was discharged on December 22, 1943 and moved back to Brooklyn.

 Around 1959 he moved to Herlong, California, a small town near the Nevada border, about 50 miles northwest of Reno.
 He found work as a civilian at the nearby Sierra Army Depot.
 A retired employee of the depot once told me he remembers Bill in 1964 as an older gray-haired fellow who was quite bent over and worked as an operator at the depot’s water treatment plant.
 Others who knew him at that time have also confirmed that he was known as "Bill" Leier.